 New stock latest!

-By the 19th century the family had re-located to Brighton and the local shellfish trade, and from then part of the Hawkins family ‘migrated’ to more land based pursuits, of merchant traders, primarily as shop-keepers in Brighton, other Hawkins’ though emigrated, and settled to trade in America and Canada.
+From there, part of the Hawkins family ‘migrated’ to more land based pursuits, of merchant traders, primarily as shop-keepers in and around Brighton, and other Hawkins’ though emigrated, and settled to trade in America and Canada.

+We are open 6 days a week from 10.30 till 4.30.
 Please note however, we never open our gallery on Sundays or Bank Holidays.
 A tradition of just a single day of rest every week we have tried our best to maintain for 100 years.
-Here’s wishing a healthy and happy well-being to us all.

 Gloria Antika!